 The words “courtship” and “dating” are not mentioned in the Bible once.
 In Biblical times, marriages were generally arranged by families for reasons varying from economical to political.
 Love was usually not an important determinant.
 Fast forward to now, one’s spousal choice is generally a free choice based on love.
 In Biblical regard, there is no other reason for courtship than to find the right person to marry.
 A marriage is intended to be a permanent and unbreakable relationship, but how should we go about finding the right one?

 Though marrying for love is not necessarily wrong, it is not the best scenario.
 Because of love, a lot of women choose to oversee some alarming behavioural habits.
 Let’s say your partner has a tendency to call you names, you might choose to forgive him for doing so because you know he is otherwise a great man.
 However, this is not the kind of things we ought to oversee before getting married.
-Those things lay more along the lines of his preference for wearing white socks or eating ketchup with everything.
-Love however, makes us choose to oversee critical things such as his aggression problem or his cheating.
 In a Biblical courtship, your one purpose is to judge and dismiss spousal choices.
 As Creflo Dollar once said in one of his sermons: ask a bunch of questions.

 It is important to first discover a person’s innermost character, who they really are when no one is looking, before deciding to make a commitment of the heart.
 Love is an important factor in choosing a spouse; just make sure it is not the dominant one.
 Remember: “God causes everything to work together for the good of those who love God” (Romans 8:28, NLT).
 When God is your first priority in life, everything will surely fall into place, even your husband.

 Want to read more?
 Sign up here to receive new blog posts directly per e-mail.